-One of the most common ways how scams spread in the NFT space.
+One of the most common ways how scams spread in the NFT space is through Discord scam links.
 Scammers will message you pretending to be friends, mods/admins, support personnel, you name it.

-When a certain user tries to message you on Discord (or Twitter, etc), be immediately skeptical, don’t easily trust people, and do NOT hand over your wallet’s backup.
+When a certain user tries to message you on Discord (or Twitter, etc), be immediately skeptical, don’t easily trust people, and definitely do not hand over your wallet’s backup.

 Fake mint websites